 - 207 Complaints Fielded

 Noelle Maloney, Director

 Noelle Maloney leads a team of investigators and attorneys who detect and uncover waste, fraud, abuse and corruption at all levels of government.
 She became Director of the OSC Investigations Division in 2012.

-Ms. Maloney most recently served as Deputy Inspector General of the U.S. Securities and Exchange Commission, where she oversaw investigations and audits of the agency’s operations and programs, including allegations of waste in agency contracting.
-As Senior Counsel at the SEC, Ms. Maloney drafted regulations and policy, served as counsel to the staff and successfully represented the agency in litigation.
+Prior to coming to OSC, Ms. Maloney served as Deputy Inspector General of the U.S. Securities and Exchange Commission (SEC), where she oversaw investigations and audits of the agency’s operations and programs, including several high-level investigations in the wake of the 2008 financial crisis.
+In the Office of the General Counsel at the SEC, Ms. Maloney served as Senior Counsel to SEC staff, drafted regulations and policy, and successfully represented the agency in litigation.

 Ms. Maloney previously served as Director of Public Information and Policy at the U.S. Peace Corps, where she had oversight and supervisory responsibility for the evaluation of agency policy and procedures.
 Before that, she served as a supervisory management analyst at the National Institutes of Health, where she analyzed agency policy and served as a legal advisor to the Office of the Director.

-Ms. Maloney graduated from Rutgers University Law School in 1997, and clerked for Hon.
-Donald A. Smith, Jr. She obtained her B.A. in English from The College of New Jersey in 1994.
+Ms. Maloney graduated from Rutgers University Law School and clerked for Hon.
+Donald A. Smith, Jr. She obtained her B.A. in English from The College of New Jersey.